romgerman/LuaConnector-Documentation/source/index.rst

 GTMP-LuaConnector documentation
 =============================================

-Description of all GT-MP API functions can be found on https://wiki.gt-mp.net/
+Description of all GT-MP API functions can be found on `GT-MP Wiki <https://wiki.gt-mp.net/>`_

+In this documentation you can find descriptions about events, available objects, their properties and functions, and some code samples.

+This library uses `MoonSharp <http://www.moonsharp.org/>`_ Lua interpreter.
+It almost not `differs <http://www.moonsharp.org/moonluadifferences.html>`_ from classic lua but it has some `additional things <http://www.moonsharp.org/additions.html>`_.

 .. toctree::
    :maxdepth: 2